Fiordland Penguin vs Yellow-eyed Penguin

 Do Fiordland Penguins and Yellow-eyed Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.